Are your legs shaking after sex? This is why it happens—and what to do about it

 What to do if your legs shake after sex

 As we've established, legs shaking after sex is nothing to be concerned about.
-However, if the sensation bothers you, or it happens a lot and you're curious to know how it might be possible to ease it a little, there are things you can do.
+However, if the sensation bothers you, or it happens a lot and you're curious to know how you might ease it a little, there are things you can do.

 "The same way you get the ‘shakes’ after an intense exercise class, after sex, it’s recommended to stretch thoroughly, reducing the muscle tension and tremors," Melissa explains.
 "Even without leg tremors, it’s always recommended to loosen your muscles straight after sex, to avoid any tension building."